soulatcrossroad/dawnscribbler.github.io/_posts/2019-03-08-as-if-they-did-righteousness.md

 ---
 layout: post
-title: "…as if they did righteousness"
+title: "...as if they did righteousness"
 comments: false
 description: "Questions on Fasting."
 keywords: "fasting"